San Bernardino, California: Post-Conquest era

 The area was not largely settled until 1851, following the American Conquest of California.
 The first Anglo-American colony was established by pioneers associated with the Church of Jesus Christ of Latter-day Saints in 1851.
 San Bernardino County was formed in 1853 from parts of Los Angeles County.
 Mormons laid out the town based on the "City of Zion" plan which was typical of Mormon urban planning.
 Mormon colonists developed irrigated, commercial farming and lumbering, supplying agricultural produce and lumber throughout Southern California.

 The city was officially incorporated in 1857.
 Later that year, most of the colonists were recalled by Brigham Young in 1857 due to the Utah War.
-Once highly regarded in early California, news of the Mountain Meadows Massacre poisoned attitudes toward the Mormons.
 Some Mormons would stay in San Bernardino and some later returned from Utah, but a real estate consortium from El Monte and Los Angeles bought most of the lands of the old rancho and of the departing colonists.
-They sold these lands to new settlers who came to dominate the culture and politics in the county and San Bernardino became a typical American frontier town.
+They sold these lands to new settlers who came to dominate the culture and politics in the county, and San Bernardino became a typical American frontier town.
 Many of the new land owners disliked the sober Mormons, indulging in drinking at saloons now allowed in the town.
-Disorder, fighting and violence in the vicinity became common, reaching a climax in the 1859 Ainsworth - Gentry Affair.
+Disorder, fighting and violence in the vicinity became common, reaching a climax in the 1859 Ainsworth–Gentry Affair.

 In 1860 a gold rush began in the mountains nearby with the discovery of gold by William F. Holcomb in Holcomb Valley early 1860.
 Another strike followed in the upper reach of Lytle Creek.
 By the 1860s, San Bernardino had also become an important trading hub in Southern California.
-The city already on the Los Angeles – Salt Lake Road, became the starting point for the Mojave Road from 1858 and Bradshaw Trail from 1862 to the mines along the Colorado River and within the Arizona Territory in the gold rush of 1862–1864.
+The city, already on the Los Angeles – Salt Lake Road, became the starting point for the Mojave Road from 1858 and Bradshaw Trail from 1862 to the mines along the Colorado River and within the Arizona Territory in the gold rush of 1862–1864.